|

 UNISYN

-Fortunately or Unfortunately I bought Unisyn 1.5 on ebay used.
+Fortunately I was able to purchase a used copy of Unisyn 1.5 on ebay used.

-From what I gather it was the only stable version of this software for Windows machines.
+From what I gather it was the only stable version of this software made for Windows machines at the time.

 making it possible to organize all, or most of the older midi equipment in your studio.